Calculation Methods

 Realized profit/loss will vary according to the accounting method as described below.

-{ (Close price)-(moving periodic average cost per coin including fees) } * (Volume)-(Fees for closing)
+{ (Close price)-(moving periodic average cost per coin) } * (Volume)-(Fees for closing)

 { (Close price)-(open price) } * (Volume)-(open fees)-(close fees)

-"Open Transaction Price" varies depending on the accounting method selected.
+* "Open Transaction Price" varies depending on the accounting method selected (Average cost is the default method for Yen).

-For transactions with similar parameters that take place in consecutive, rapid succession we will collapse these down into one transaction for the purpose of calculating the user's ledger.
+For transactions with similar parameters that take place in consecutive, rapid succession we will collapse these down into one transaction for calculating the user's ledger.

 The calculation method depends on the transaction as noted below.